Mtanaka77/Water_and_Hydrate_by_Molecular_Dynamics_TIP5P_Simulation/README.md

 ### Figures of TIP5P-Code Simulations ###

-Molecular dynamics simulations of water and ice, and/or methane hydrate, are shown by using the TIP5P code, and the current file is "Molecular_Dynamics_Simulation_of_Water_and_Ice_by_TIP5P_Code.pdf" in this repository.
+Molecular dynamics simulations of water and ice, and/or methane hydrate, are shown by using the TIP5P code, and the current file is "Water_and_hydrate_by_molecular_dynamics_TIP5P_code.pdf" in this repository.

-Figures in the color PDF file are water and ice states that include the energy of molecules, 3-dimensional scatter plots, pair distribtion functions of oxygen and hidrogen atoms, and cosine distribution functions in the x-direction.
+Figures in the color PDF file are water and ice and/or methane hydrate that include the energy of molecules, 3-dimensional scatter plots, pair distribtion functions of oxygen and hydrogen atoms, and cosine distribution functions in the x-direction.

 Generally speaking, water is heated by microwaves where its heating efficiency is highest at 0 Celsius.
 Below 273 K, however, ice is frozen and not heated by the electric field.
+Methane hydrate that is excited by microwaves application is eventually collapsed.

 ### Necessary Files of the Repository ###